 In 1999, the National Standard Paramedic Curriculum moved to an assessment based management model for paramedic practice.
-By 2005, Weber recognized that our onlline, 4 credit, Anatomy and Physiology for Paramedic Practice (HTHS 1115) was no longer strong enough for this curriculum and/or the successful completion of the National Registry Paramedic Exam.
-Weber as a degree granting institution also recognized HTHS 1115 did not articulate well into the AAS degree, or as a prerequisite in the additional pursuit of an Allied Health or Nursing degree.
-In 2010, the National EMS Education Standards were released with the paramedic expected to possess a "complex depth and comprehensive breadth of knowledge of the anatomy and physiology of human systems."
-Weber strongly believes the 8 credits of "matched set" A&P is a significant component to the fact that 96% of our graduates pass the National Registry Paramedic Exam on the first attempt with the minimum amount of questions.
-Students with non-conforming or "mismatched" A&P from other schools may competency test ("test out") of HTHS 1110/1111 by calling 801-626-6505.
+By 2005, Weber recognized that our own, on-line, 4 credit, Survey of Anatomy and Physiology for Paramedic Practice (HTHS 1115) was no longer strong enough for this curriculum and/or the successful completion of the National Registry Paramedic Exam.
+Weber as a degree granting institution also recognized the HTHS 1115 did not articulate well into the AAS degree, or as a prerequisite to a student in the additional pursuit of an Allied Health or Nursing degree.
+Then, in 2010, the National EMS Education Standards were released with the paramedic expected to possess a "complex depth and comprehensive breadth of knowledge of the anatomy and physiology of human systems."
+Weber strongly believes the 8 credits of "matched set" A&P is a significant component to the fact that 97% of our graduates pass the National Registry Paramedic Exam on the first attempt with the minimum amount of questions.
+Students with non-conforming (such as the military) or "mismatched" A&P from other schools may competency test ("test out") of HTHS 1110/1111 by calling 801-626-6505.

 Is there a selection process?

 During most years the paramedic program has been able to give acceptance to all QUALIFIED applicants.
 In the event applicants outnumber the slots available the following selection criteria will be used:

 - Initial "yes/no" ranking of students that achieved the 75% cut score on first entrance entrance exam attempt by May 15, followed by those that achieved 75% on the second attempt.